Try Some Smile Therapy

 Over and over again, I have inadequately told the story of some research that had discovered when people "forced" their faces into a smile, they perceived things as funnier than when they had forced their faces into a pouting or frowning position.

 Make yourself smile, I often say.
 Stick a pencil in your mouth (I show them), between your lips, it makes you frown, in your teeth, it makes you smile.
 It always sounded good and my clients seem to love the reference.
 After all, aren't we all really searching for a quick fix?

 So for years now, I have relayed this tale of research that I had no information on (had I made it up?) in an effort to substantiate my oversimplistic claim that smiling through a bad moment might just help you feel better.

-The reason I’m excited today is I read more research about this same hypothesis and everyone knows I just love it when I find science to back up what I’ve been saying for a 100 years.
-I am finally able to put some names and statistics together to support my anecdotes and what must surely be, comical demonstrations.
+The reason I’m excited today is that I read more research about this same hypothesis — and everyone knows I just love it when I find science to back up what I’ve been saying for 100 years.
+I am finally able to put some names and statistics together to support my anecdotes and what must surely be comical demonstrations.

 Which is exactly what happened.